 11:00 AM G When Should We Argue with Reviews?
 Michael Dirda, Amal El-Mohtar (leader), Adam Golaski, Resa Nelson, Vinnie Tesla.
 When is it appropriate to argue with reviews of your own work?
 The usual rule is “never”—but that “never” is a one-size-fits-all solution to an increasingly complex issue, especially when the categories of reviewer, reader, and writer are increasingly blurred.
 Is “appropriate” the same as “advisable”?
 What are the limits and ethics of responding to or arguing with reviews?

 10:00 AM EM Reading: Amal El-Mohtar.
 Amal El-Mohtar.
 Amal El-Mohtar reads from her recent short fiction.

 11:00 AM CL Kaffeeklatsch.
 Amal El-Mohtar, David G. Hartwell.

-Sign in or become a Amal El-Mohtar member to read and leave comments.
+Sign in or become an Amal Content member to join the conversation.